h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

 To help users select the best predictor subsets from their datasets for model building, we have implemented the ModelSelection toolbox.
 There are currently two modes to select the predictor subsets:

-1. **allsubsets**: all possible combinations of predictor subsets are generated for a given subset size.
+1. ``mode = "allsubsets"`` where all possible combinations of predictor subsets are generated for a given subset size.
 A model is built for each subset and the one with the highest :math:`R^2` is returned.
-The best subsets are also returned for subset size 1, 2, ..., n.
+The best subsets are also returned for subset size :math:`1, 2, ..., n`.
 This mode guarantees to return the predictor subset with the highest :math:`R^2` value at the cost of computation complexity.
-2. **maxr**: a sequential replacement method is used to find the best subsets for subset size of 1, 2, ..., n.
+2. ``mode = "maxr"`` where a sequential replacement method is used to find the best subsets for subset size of :math:`1, 2, ..., n`.
 However, the predictor subsets are not guaranteed to have the highest :math:`R^2`` value.

 This model only supports GLM regression families.